Duality4Y/LinkedList/README.md

 # LinkedList

 This is a implementation of a LinkedList in C++.
-Currently only a singly linked list.
+It is implemented as a Doubly linked list.
-Goal was to learn what templates are how to use them.
+Goal was to learn what templates are how to use them, and how the work.
-And how memory management could be done in C++, through the use of shared_ptr.
+And I learned that C++ has this awesome feature, an object called shared_ptr, that does refcounting for you, so you don't have to keep track of your pointers.
+Shared_ptr calles the appropriate destructors, when pointer refcount reaches zero.

 ## Getting Started